 Non-residents (out-of-state and international students) must pay tuition fees at the time of registration.
-At the time of publication of this catalog, fees are \$211.00 per unit.
-All non-resident students are also required to pay a \$46.00 per unit enrollment fee a \$5.00 per unit nonresidential capital outlay fee.
+The tuition fee for the 2015-16 academic year, effective the first day of the summer session, 2015, is \$199 per unit.
+All non-resident students are also required to pay a \$46 per unit enrollment fee.
 Fees are subject to change.

-GENERAL ENROLLMENT FEES AND OTHER COSTS
+ENROLLMENT FEES AND OTHER COSTS

-- Enrollment fee: \$46 per unit.
-There is no enrollment fee for noncredit classes.
+- Enrollment fee: \$46 per unit.\ There is no enrollment fee for noncredit classes.
 Fees are due and payable at registration.
-All debts to the College must be cleared before students may register for classes. - Parking permits are required for students parking their vehicles at the Fairfield campus, Vallejo and Vacaville Centers \$20 fee per vehicle. - Student transcript fee: \$4.00; Rush service \$7.50; \$1.00 unofficial transcript. - Student on-campus enrollment verification fee: \$1.00; Verification service through the National Student Clearinghouse: Visit the Clearing House web site for current fees. - Health fee: Fall/Spring-\$13.00; Summer-\$5.00 - Student photo ID for on-campus students: \$5.00 (good for nine consecutive semesters when validated). - Student Center fee: \$1 per unit, up to a maximum of \$10 per student fiscal year (July 1-June 30). - Library fines: See website for fees. - Parking citations: \$20 (for regular parking citations); \$275 (for handicapped parking citations). - Instructional and required materials fees: See the Schedule of Classes.

-The State of California has mandated this fee for credit courses through Section 72252 of the California State Education Code.
+All debts to the College must be cleared before students may register for classes. - Parking permits are required for students parking their vehicles at the Fairfield campus, Vallejo and Vacaville Centers - \$20 fee per vehicle. - Student transcript fee: \$4.00; Rush service \$7.50; \$1.00 unofficial transcript. - Student on campus enrollment verification fee: \$1.00; Verification service through the National Student Clearinghouse: Visit the Clearing House web site for current fees. - Health fee: Fall/Spring-\$13.00; Summer-\$5.00\\ - Student photo ID for on-campus students: \$5.00 (good for nine consecutive semesters when validated). - Student Center fee: \$1 per credit hour, up to a maximum of \$10 per student fiscal year (July 1-June 30). - Library fines: 25 cents per day, per overdue book or other materials. - Parking citations: \$20 (for regular parking citations); \$275 (for handicapped parking citations). - Diploma mailing fee: \$3 - Certificate of Achievement mailing fee: \$1 - Instructional and required materials fees: See the Schedule of Classes. - \ The State of California has mandated this fee for credit courses through Section 72252 of the California State Education Code.
 The fee is not applicable to students who can demonstrate, at the time of enrollment, that they are recipients of benefits under the CalWORKS program, the Supplemental Security Income/State Supplementary program, or the General Assistance program.
 Fee waiver forms may be obtained from the Financial Aid Office.
 The enrollment fee is subject to change by the State Legislature.

-Refer to Financial Aid Programs & Eligibility BOG fee Waiver (BOG FW) information.
+Refer to Financial Aid Programs & Eligibility on page 21 for BOG fee Waiver (BOG FW) information.